Wrecks of HMS Erebus and HMS Terror National Historic Site: Ownership

-Under international maritime law, as Royal Navy ships, the wrecked ships are the property of the United Kingdom.
+Under international maritime law, as Royal Navy ships, the Erebus and Terror are the property of the United Kingdom.
 However, in 1997 before either wreck was discovered but in the belief that the wrecks must be within Canadian waters, the United Kingdom had entered into a non-binding Memorandum of Understanding with Canada, that Canada could own the wrecks.
-In 1999, Canada created the new territory of Nunavut as part of the Nunavut Land Claims Agreement with the Inuit.
-Part of that agreement gave the Inuit the ownership of archaeological sites and artifacts within Nunavut's boundaries.
+In 1999, Canada created the new territory of Nunavut as part of the Nunavut Land Claims Agreement.
+Part of that agreement gave Inuit the ownership of archaeological sites and artifacts within Nunavut's boundaries.